 We shopped around and found Progressive to be the best option for us.
 It's Full Timers with Total Loss Replacement/Purchase Price (got this instead of GAP coverage) and costs us about $1500/yr.
 If you full time, be up front with the insurance company and get appropriate coverage.

-In comes in two parts with the short end connecting into the awning in the groove.
+In comes in two parts with the short end (3′) connecting into the awning in the groove (just slides right in).
 That 3′ section stays on and gets rolled up with the awning.
 The long 9′ section sippers on and we bungee it down using stakes.
-It provides some extra stability in the wind and we only pull it down if winds are going to be over 15mph.

 For our first year (2018), we used the CoPilot GPS app on our iPhones.
 It stores maps locally and allows you to input RV dimensions and weight in and will route accordingly.
 However, after an update to the app this year, it started doing some really crazy routing (get off this exit, do a U-turn and get back on, etc).
 Coincidentally, the next week, Eric from TechnoRV asked if we wanted to try a new GPS.
 So glad you asked!

 Since February (2019), we've been using the Rand McNally OverDryve 7 RV GPS and LOVE it!
 Great big display, voice prompts (that aren't overbearing), and it finds rest areas, service stations, etc along our route with ease!
-We will have a full review coming out soon!
+We will have a full review here!

 The red “cans” under out jacks in some of our videos are Andersen Jack Blocks.
 We don't use them anymore because we've broken NINE of them (6 we bought and 4 replacements they sent us).
 Simply unreliable.
 The bottom edge would break off and they'd sink into the gravel / dirt / whatever.